jssteinberg/config/README.md

 Requires neovim v. > 0.5, [packer](https://github.com/wbthomason/packer.nvim), ripgrep, fd, bat ...

-Keymaps are available by pressing `<leader>` and the plugin Which Key will show available maps.
+Keymaps are available by pressing `space` and the plugin Which Key will show available maps.
 Or browse the [keymaps file](https://github.com/jssteinberg/config/blob/main/nvim/lua/keymaps.lua).

 Extra commands and plugins to know about: